Darrang district: Etymology

-Several places named Kaulinyadwar or Kalingpuwar, Chari Duar and Chaiduar to the north of Mangaldai and Tezpur sub-divisions prove that these were the gates from the Himalayas at that time and were used to travel to heaven in ancient times.The name of Darrang District originated from these ancient places called Dwar or Duar.

-According to Scholar Late Dineswar Sarma, the word Darrang came from Dawrang which means Gateway, As the traders from different parts of China, Tibet, Bhutan & Central Asia flocked to Assam through this route.
+The etymology of Darrang reflects its historical significance as a gateway.
+According to scholar Late Dineshwar Sarma, the name comes from the Assamese word "Doar," meaning "door," which refers to the alluvial floodplains in eastern and northeastern India that have long served as passageways for traders and travelers from the Himalaya and also as critical entry point for merchants from regions such as China, Tibet, Bhutan, and Central Asia.

 History

-During the reign of Chutia king Dharmanarayan (early 1500s) 3000 Chutia families were established in Darrang.

 No definitive records about Darrang are available for the pre-medieval period.
 According to Maheswar Neog, the Darrang became mentioned only after the uprising of the king Nara Narayan.
-It perhaps formed a part of the ancient kingdom of Kamarupa and with its decline, Darrang at different times might have been under the rule of the Chutia Kingdom, Bodo people and Baro-Bhuyans.
+Darrang at different times might have been under the rule of the Chutia Kingdom, Bodo people and Baro-Bhuyans.

+During the reign of Dharmanarayan 3000 Chutia families were established in Darrang.

 In the 16th century, Darrang was subject to the Kamata king Nara Narayan, and on the division of his dominion among his heirs, Darrang became a part of Koch Hajo.
-Early in the 17th century the raja Bali Narayan invoked the aid of the Ahoms of Upper Assam against the Mughal invaders; after his defeat and death in 1637 the Ahoms dominated the whole district.
-About 1785 the Darrang rajas took advantage of the decay of the Ahom kingdom to try and re-establish their independence, but they were defeated by a British expedition in 1792, and in 1826 Darrang, with the rest of Assam, passed under British control.
+Early in the 17th century the Raja Bali Narayan invoked the aid of the Ahoms of Upper Assam against the Mughal invaders; after his defeat and death in 1637 the Ahoms dominated the whole district.
+About 1785 the Darrang rajas took advantage of the decline of the Ahom kingdom to try and re-establish their independence, but they were defeated by a British expedition in 1792, and in 1826 Darrang, with the rest of Assam, passed under British control.

 By early 17th century, the Kingdom of Bhutan took control of the Darrang Duars as far as Gohain Kamal Ali road.
 The Bhutan control over these regions were through local authorities, who were appointed by Bhutanese provincial governors called Ponlops.
 By 1865, with the Duar Wars the British East India company took control of the Duars and removed Bhutanese influence from the area.

 In 1785 it was Darrang was surveyed by one Ahom officer named Dhani Ram Gohain.

 On 28 January 1894, there was a peasant's uprising against the increased land revenue by the British Raj in Patharighat, a village in Darrang district.
 In the British response that followed, 140 peasants belonging to both Hindu and Muslim communities died from bullet wounds and another 150 were injured.

 In 1984 Sonitpur district was formed from part of Darrang.
 This was repeated on 14 June 2004 with the creation of Udalguri district.